mrolims/pynamicalsys/docs/source/dds_creating_ds.rst

         x_next = (x + y_next) % 1
         return np.array([x_next, y_next])

 Note that we use `numba` to compile the function for performance.
-Most methods inside the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class are decoreted with numba.
+Most methods inside the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class are decoreted with numba.
 Therefore, it is absolute necessary that all custom mapping function be decoreted with it as well.
 You can then create a discrete dynamical system object with this custom function:

 .. code-block:: python